skienzmatishun/rippreport/content/p/mountain-medicine/transcript.md

       - Joshua Brown
       - Danielle Duggar (Contextual figure, less relevant to primary conflict)
     generated_at: '2026-06-13T17:45:28.463682Z'
-    text: Judge Marcus McDowell found Harry Still guilty in a kangaroo court after Still challenged the local power structure.
+    text: Judge Marcus McDowell found Harry Still not guilty in a kangaroo court after Still challenged the local power structure.
 This wasn't just a simple skirmish but a politically motivated hit job designed to keep Matt Franklin and his cronies in control of Bay Minette.
   former-summerdale-police-chief-kevin-brock:
     brief: |-
       THE CONFLICT:
       - September 3, 2025: Harry Still was arrested in Bay Minette on a misdemeanor charge for a skirmish with Matt Franklin (Bay Minette city councilman).
 Arrest allegedly lacked required officer witnessing.
       - Bay Minette Police filed motion to commit Still to mental institution; Judge Scott Tayor dismissed it.
-      - In Bay Minette municipal court, Judge Marcus McDowell found Harry Still guilty.
+      - In Bay Minette municipal court, Judge Marcus McDowell found Harry Still not guilty.
       - Councilman Franklin admitted three times in court to threatening to kill Still and his dog.
       - State Senator Chris Elliott filed legislation regarding harsher punishment for attacking local politicians; this was inspired by the incident but failed to pass.
       - Later, in Circuit Court presided over by Clark Stankowski, a jury found Harry Still NOT GUILTY.